oceanbrowser/whatsnew-ob3-io/site/index.md

 - improvements to application monitoring and logging
 - security enhancements
 - application performance and scalability enhancements
-- improvements ti resilience, with easy ability to deploy OB3 in different geographical regions, or to support dedicated OB3 instances for Enterprise customers
+- improvement resilience, with easy ability to deploy OB3 in different geographical regions, or to support dedicated OB3 instances for Enterprise customers
 - improved developer workflows allowing faster release of enhancements and updates